Johndoe15you/EAGLCOIN/README.md

 *The World still needs for better money.
 Join us in this quest.*

-# Ergo
+# EAGLCOIN

-Welcome to the repository for the [Ergo Platform](https://ergoplatform.org/).
+Welcome to the repository for EAGLCOIN ($EAGL).
 Ergo is a Proof-of-Work cryptocurrency protocol that has been designed to offer a secure environment for new kinds of money, peer-to-peer interactions, trust-minimized financial tooling and derivatives.
 This repository contains the reference client, also known as the node, for Ergo.

 The reference client is primarily written in Scala.
 While certain components of the protocol are implemented in other languages (for instance, [sigma-rust](https://github.com/ergoplatform/sigma-rust) is a Rust-based implementation of the ErgoScript cryptocurrency scripting language), the reference client provides the most complete and comprehensive implementation of the Ergo protocol at the moment.

-## Key Features of Ergo
+## Key Features of EAGLCOIN

 Ergo, while sharing some commonalities with Bitcoin as a UTXO Proof-of-Work cryptocurrency, stands out due to its unique design and features.
 It has been built from the ground up to achieve its goals
 , introducing several innovative elements: